Family and Friends

 - Depending on the campus, we have Residence Assistants (RAs), Residence Life Managers (RLMs) and Dons available 24 hours a day, 7 days a week to address student concerns and answer questions.
 And campus security is always on the job to ensure a safe environment.

-- Our Halifax residences offer an Academic Cluster program that groups students with similar interests taking similar courses together in residence.
+- Our Halifax residences offer RESLIFE Learning Communities, which groups students with similar interests taking similar courses together in residence.

 - Your student is part of a community from day one and will make lifelong friendships.